jayozer/agentbuilder-outlook-mcp/README.md

 - `GRAPH_DEFAULT_SENDER`
 - `GRAPH_USER_ACCESS_TOKEN`

-This allows you to run a single-tenant server where all users share the same Outlook account.
+This allows running a single-tenant server where all users share the same Outlook account. **Not recommended for multi-tenant deployments.**

 ## Testing
 ```bash